Captivated by the universe of Gideon and Trapping Quincy? If so, this story is exactly what you need.

 Her voice grows lower and sounds sinister as she continues, “And she’s going back to where she came from one day.
 They’re coming for her.”

-The other woman’s face pales, and tears well in her eyes.
+Victoria’s face turns pale, and tears well in her eyes.
 “Then you make sure she’s not going anywhere.”

-“I don’t care about the price!
-Just make it happen.
-I’ll give you more money, a lot more…if you can just make her stay and make her human.
-My perfect child.”
+“I don’t give a damn about the cost!
+Just do it.
+I’ll pay you more, a whole lot more…if you can just make her stay, make her human.
+My perfect little girl.”

-They’re talking about two different things, but the witch nods her head anyway.
+They’re not on the same page, but the witch nods anyway.